 Believed to have been found around Panama, in the Caribbean by a slave diving for Pearls who was granted his freedom when his owner saw the value of this Pearl.
 La Peregrina Pearl then became part of the Spanish Treasury.

-Thousands of years before the begining of Cultured Pearls, ere Kokichi Mimikmoto was even a glint in his noodle shop owner's father's eyes, La Peregrina was worn by Mary Queen of Tudor on her Wedding day in 1554.
+Thousands of years before the beginning of Cultured Pearls, ere Kokichi Mikimoto was even a glint in his noodle shop owner's father's eyes, La Peregrina was worn by Mary Queen of Tudor on her Wedding day in 1554.
 It was a gift from her husband King Phillip II of Spain.

 Some people say that the La Peregrina was acquired by Russian royalty in 1826.
 "La Peregrina" is often confused with "La Pelegrina Pearl" - Notice the substitution of the letter "L" in the middle of the word.

 Pelegrina Pearl was later brought to Moscow by Princess Youssoupoff.

 At the time of the sale of La Peregrina in New York in 1969, its identification was challenged by Spain's ex-Queen, Victoria Eugenia.

 Internally, imperial Russia commissioned master-craftsman from all over Europe around this time period.
 The European and Russian ateliers priceless treasures and Kremlin Diamonds are conserved within the Great Kremlin Palace.

 La Peregrina then travelled on to become the possession of Joseph Bonaparte, who sold it to the Marquis of Abercorn of England.

 Ravishing La Peregrina Natural Pearl with the pear shaped body was the centre of gravity.
 The necklace on which La Peregrina Pearl gravitates fetched a world record price of $11,842,500 = £7.6 million.